LVMoreira/GOLP/README.md

 - Ionization dynamics

 These simulations are performed using MULTI-fs and benchmarked against/compared with Medusa simulations and experimental data.

+**Simulation Code:** The study utilizes MULTI-fs, a specialized variant of the MULTI code family tailored for the femtosecond and picosecond regimes.
+- Lineage: It is derived from MULTI-IFE (Inertial Fusion Energy), which itself is based on the original MULTI (MULTI-group Radiation Transport) code.
+- Method: It is a 1-D Radiation-Hydrodynamics code operating in a Lagrangian frame, meaning the computational grid moves with the fluid.
+This allows for precise tracking of steep density gradients and material interfaces during expansion.

 ## 2. Simulation Procedures: